rdkcentral/aamp/test/l2test/AAMP-CDAI-8008_SCTE_and_AD_smaller_than_period_dur/README.md

 # AAMP L2 Tune time test
-Test used to check/verify the linear CDAI behaviour with Single source period with SCTE duration smaller than period duration
+Test used to check/verify the linear CDAI behavior with Single source period with SCTE duration smaller than period duration

 ## Test Files